Maumagnaguagno/Snake/README.md

 This domain was motivated by the creative way in which one can describe the snake actions without updating all the snake parts and the little amount of objects required to describe a snake.
 It includes [PDDL], [HDDL] and [JSHOP] descriptions and a problem generator.
 The HDDL version was one of the [HTN IPC 2020 domains](https://github.com/panda-planner-dev/ipc2020-domains).
+You can read more about the HTN IPC planners and domains in the [IPC proceedings](https://gki.informatik.uni-freiburg.de/competition/proceedings.pdf).

 ## Domain
 The domain requires ``:typing``, ``:equality`` and ``:negative-preconditions`` in [PDDL], and also ``:method-preconditions`` and ``:universal-preconditions`` in [HDDL].